epiverse-trace/sivirep/readme.md

-R package for creating authomated epidemiological reports for a given pathogen from National Epidemiology Surveillance System, SIVIGILA.
+R package for creating automated reports for a given pathogen from the National Epidemiology Surveillance System, SIVIGILA.